lukebemish/lukebemish.github.io/_posts/2025-09-14-gradle-dependencies-part-4.md

 ---
 layout: post
-title: 'Gradle Dependencies, Part 4: Custom Repository Metadata Formats, or, PyPI in Gradle'
+title: 'Custom Repository Metadata Formats, or, PyPI in Gradle'
 author: Luke Bemish
 categories: Gradle Dependencies
 ---

-Let's discuss a wacky but surprisingly clean approach to supporting metadata formats Gradle doesn't natively understand.
+Gradle only natively supports a few metadata formats.
+Let's discuss a wacky but surprisingly clean approach to get it to play nice with formats it doesn't understand.

 ## Dependency metadata formats